balaji1974/kafkastreams/README.md

 ```
 i.
 Next we start our consumer and check if the averages are computed correctly.

 j.
 But we have one problem with this approach.
-Since KStreams is a continous stream of new data, average will not be computed correctly if we insert some changes to our original data sent like below:
+Since KStreams is a continous stream of new data(insert only), average will not be computed correctly if we insert some changes to our original data sent like below:
 ```xml
 {"id": "101", "name": "Prashant", "department": "support", "salary": 5000}
 {"id": "104", "name": "Melinda", "department": "engineering", "salary": 7000}
 ```
 k.
 The solution to this problem is KTable and in such use cases where the originally sent data needs to be changed we need to use a KTable which preserves the key and updates the record if the same key comes back once again.
+### 11) Calculating the average from a KTable of data (Project: ktable-aggregate-consumer)  - Input format: avro & Output format: avro - Using KTables's aggregate function.

+a.
+We had a problem with our earlier example, if the same record comes over again, the average is not computed correctly, so this solution is using KTable's aggregate to solve this problem

+b.
+Everything remains the same as our last project execpt for the implementation function in our configuration class processAggregateRecords().
+Check the comments of this code for more explaination.

+c.
+Run the example using the same steps and data as the last problem and check the output of the computation.